webp-sh/wordpress-plugin-webp-cloud/README.md

 In the example here, it's `https://7bd7ce9.webp.ee`.

 ### Download plugin and upload to Wordpress
+> If you have SSH access to your server, you can clone this repository to `wp-content/plugins` which will make upgrade more easier.

 You can download the zipped plugin at: https://github.com/webp-sh/wordpress-plugin-webp-cloud/archive/refs/heads/master.zip